Efficient generation of projective modules: a motivic view: Homotopy sheaves of Stiefel varieties

-where the left-hand vertical map classifies direct sum of vector bundles.
-Taking the fiber of the induced map of horizontal fibers yields the fiber sequence \Cref{eq:vary_rank}.
-Taking vertical fibers and applying \cite[Theorem 2.2.5 and Lemma 2.4.1]{AHW2} to the fiber of the middle term then yields the stated result. \Cref{eq:varyN1} follows from applying simplicial loops to the base in the sequence which is a fiber sequence by \cite[Theorem 2.2.5 and Lemma 2.4.1]{AHW2} again.
-For the last sequence, the inclusions $\GL_j \subset \GL_{j+1} \subset \GL_n$ yields a commutative square of maps of classifying spaces
+where the left-hand vertical map classifies direct sum of vector bundles: we take the fiber of the induced map of horizontal fibers. \Cref{eq:varyN1} follows from applying simplicial loops to the base in the sequence which is a fiber sequence by \cite[Theorem 2.2.5 and Lemma 2.4.1]{AHW2} again.
+For the last sequence, the argument is analogous \Cref{prop:fib_stiefel_pf}: the inclusions $\GL_j \subset \GL_{j+1} \subset \GL_n$ yields a commutative square of maps of classifying spaces

-Then, take vertical and horizontal fibers and apply \cite[Proposition 3.1]{ABHWhitehead}. \end{proof} We also make note of the following commutative diagram, which we will use to compare obstructions to efficient generation to better-understood obstructions. \begin{proposition} For $n>j \geq 1$, there is a commutative diagram:
+and we apply \cite[Proposition 3.1]{ABHWhitehead}. \end{proof} We also make note of the following commutative diagram, which we will use to compare obstructions to efficient generation to better-understood obstructions. \begin{proposition} For $n>j \geq 1$, there is a commutative diagram:

 Moreover, the horizontal sequences are all fiber sequences.